How to Track and Improve First Response Time by Channel and Agent

 Upload your data

 Querri surfaces everything it finds in a plain-language report so you can see exactly what's there.
-If it spots issues it can fix — like normalising date formats or deduplicating rows — it'll ask for your permission before making any changes.
+If it spots issues it can fix (like normalising date formats or deduplicating rows), it'll ask for your permission before making any changes.

-Compute FRT per ticket and filter out noise
+Compute FRT, filter out the noise

 "Compute FRT for each ticket as first reply timestamp minus created timestamp.
 Exclude any tickets where first reply is missing or null — these are bot-handled or auto-closed and shouldn't count toward FRT averages."